rivaas-dev/rivaas/README.md

 └───────────────┴───────────────┴─────────────────────────────┘
 ```

-Each package is independently usable.
+Each package is independently usable with its own `go.mod`.
 The `app` package integrates them with automatic service metadata propagation and lifecycle management.

 ## Configuration